 Snaps are applications packaged with all their dependencies to run on all popular Linux distributions from a single build.
 Snap can now be installed as follows:

-After that, the systemd unit that manages the main snap communication socket needs to be enabled:
+systemd the unit that manages the main snap communication socket needs to be enabled:

 To install Netbeans using the snap package manager, execute the command below:

-Congratulation’s!
+Congratulations!
 You have successfully installed NetBeans.
 Thanks for using this tutorial for installing NetBeans on your CentOS 8 system.
-For additional help or useful information, we recommend you to check the official NetBeans website.
+For additional help or useful information, we recommend you check the official NetBeans website.